SE-Fall22-Group10/parttimeScheduler/README.md

     Their resposibilities include -
     - Hiring and onborading new student employees and giving them access to their shift management system.
     - They also have to fix a schedule for each student keeping in mind the staff strength required at the store.
-    - They need to verifythe attendance records for all the students attending their shifts.
+    - They need to verify the attendance records for all the students attending their shifts.
-    -  <br>
+    - They need to approve each request of a student dropping their shifts
+    - They are resposible to keep track of the infraction points for students when they miss their shift.  <br>

 ### Components
 The components for the system are-